 How does shockwave therapy work?

-Acoustic waves with high energy peak used in Shockwave therapy interact with tissue causing accelerated tissue repair and cell growth, analgesia and mobility restoration.
+Acoustic waves with high energy peaks used in Shockwave therapy interact with tissue causing accelerated tissue repair and cell growth, analgesia and mobility restoration.

 - New Blood Vessel Formation – Nutrient blood flow is necessary to start and maintain the repair processes of damaged tissue.
-The application of acoustic waves creates capillary microruptures in tendon and bone.
+The application of acoustic waves creates capillary micro ruptures in tendons and bones.

 - Reversal of Chronic Inflammation – Mast cells are one of the key components of the inflammatory process.
 Their activity may be increased by using pervasive acoustic waves.